vedmant/laravel-shortcodes/readme.md

 php artisan vendor:publish --tag=shortcodes
 ```

-Edit configuration file as needed.
+It will publish configuration file `shortcodes.php`, edit it as needed.

 ## Usage